iitis/railways_dispatching_silesia/solutions_quantum/data4diagrams/README.txt

 4 Next step
 ═══════════

-  • Do the first figures
+  • Do the first figures, conflicted-resolved
+  • Add orignal timetables